in-explicable/in-explicable/README.md

 Passionate about electronics and robotics, sharing an unique bond with circuits and simulations.

 # What I'm Up To
-🤖 Exploring the realms of machine learning and artificial intelligence.
+- 🤖 Exploring the realms of machine learning and artificial intelligence.
-🎮 Crafting circuits and simulations.
+- 🎮 Crafting circuits and simulations.
-🌐 Building projects that could help the society.
+- 🌐 Building projects that could help the society.
-📚 Embarking on a quest to explore VLSI with everyone.
+- 📚 Embarking on a quest to explore VLSI with everyone.

 ## Skills
 - **Programming Languages:** Python, MATLAB, C, C++, Verilog
-- **Frameworks & Technologies:** FPGA
+- **Frameworks & Technologies:** FPGA, Raspberry Pi
 - **Tools:** Xilinx Vivado, Quartus Prime, ModelSim, MATLAB